Bjernson/aws-java-spring-dev-workshop/README.md

 	4. Wait until Aurora for MySQL launching
 	5. Change parameter values in Parameter Store in EC2 to Aurora instance

+#### 6. Test a service
+Test a IntegratedTransTest.java and Implement a IntegratedTrans.java

 <hr>